jhrcook/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a computational biologist pursuing a Ph.D. in computational biology at Harvard Medical School.
+I am a computational biologist at [Vertex Pharmaceuticals](https://www.vrtx.com/) in Boston, MA.
-My primary interest is in understanding the tissue-specific behaviors of oncogenes in cancers.

-In my free time, I enjoy learning about programming and computer science - my current project is working on [comparing AI/ML summarization methods on scientific publications](https://github.com/jhrcook/sci-article-summarization).
+In my free time, I enjoy learning about programming and computer science - my current project is [learning the basics of causal inference](https://github.com/jhrcook/the-effect-notes).
 Off the computer, my hobbies include running 🏃🏻‍♂️, exercising 🏋🏻, caring for my plants 🌵, and baking bread 🍞.

-> I will be graduating in late November and am **currently looking for future employment**.
-> I am looking for **computational biology and data science positions**.
-> If you are actively recruiting or know of a job I might be interested in, please contact me through the email form at the bottom of this page or on LinkedIn (linked to the left).